apify/actor-whitepaper/README.md

 # Actor will finish in 'FAILED' state
 await actor.exit('Could not finish the crawl, try increasing memory', { exitCode: 1 })
+# ... or nicer way using this syntactic sugar:
+await Actor.fail('Could not finish the crawl, try increasing memory');
 ```

 #### CLI